RBilsland/ScratchRadio/README.md

 ![An image showing the block code that makes up the gateway](./images/Microbit_Gateway_Blocks.png)
 ##Developing The Extension
 Unfrotunately I knew that I would not be able to include my extensions into the main Scratch site so I started looking into where and how was currently best.
-A big timesaver that I ended up using is ?????
-GitHub template for creating Scratch extensions.
+A big timesaver that I ended up using is the [scratch-extension-development GitHub template by Dale Lane](https://github.com/dalelane/scratch-extension-development) for creating Scratch extensions.
 He's taken all the legwork out of setting up an environment for development and where to host the final result.
 You code and test your extensions in GitHub codespaces before finally hosting it in GitHub pages.
 To make the process as easy as possible he provided scripts to automate all the setup / build / deploy tasks too.
 ##Running The Gateway
 Make sure you have downloaded and then copyed the [microbit-RadioGateway.hex](https://github.com/RBilsland/ScratchRadio/blob/main/hex/microbit-RadioGateway.hex?raw=True) file to a microbit.
 Next make sure the micro:bit is connected to the computer using a USB cable.
 If you have just programmed it from MakeCode then unplug and then re-plug it back in to make sure it's ready for a new connection.

-Next visit my version of scratch [https://rbilsland.github.io/ScratchRadio/scratch/](https://rbilsland.github.io/ScratchRadio/scratch/) and choose to add extension.
+Next visit my version of scratch [https://rbilsland.github.io/ScratchRadio/scratch/](https://rbilsland.github.io/ScratchRadio/scratch/) and choose to add extension and chose my new extension.
+You'll be prompted to that you should select your gateway micro:bit, ok this and select your micro:bit.
+From this point you should be good to go.
+##Running My Demo
+To run my demo download and then copy the [microbit-RadioDemo.hex](https://github.com/RBilsland/ScratchRadio/blob/main/hex/microbit-RadioDemo.hex?raw=True) file to another micro:bit.